GuenterQuast/mimoCoRB/builddoc/index.rst

 The following paragraphs provide some insight into the inner working of the components of *mimoCoRB* for interested users and for developers wanting to help improving the package.
-Application developers should use the more convenient access classes to build an application based the *mimoCoRB* framework.
+Application developers should use the more convenient access classes described below to build an application based the *mimoCoRB* framework.

 In order to decouple the random occurrence of "events" one needs a buffer capable of rapidly storing new incoming data and delivering